superfluidity/RDCL3D/README.md

 A demo version of RDCL 3D is online [here](http://rdcl-demo.netgroup.uniroma2.it/).

+## Documentation & publications

 Documentation is available in the docs folder of this repository.

+RDCL 3D, a Model Agnostic Web Framework for the Design of Superfluid NFV Services and Components

 ## Community